Early Years Dance

 About LeannePrincipal at React Dance Academy - providing dance and performing arts education for under 18's in Kenton, Newcastle.
 Studied with, and continuing our development with the IDTA

-Posted on November 2, 2016, in Benefits of dance and tagged communication, creatove development, dance, early years, key stage 1, key stage 2, preschool, social development.
+Posted on November 2, 2016, in Benefits of dance, preschool dance and tagged communication, creatove development, dance, early years, key stage 1, key stage 2, preschool, social development.
 Bookmark the permalink.
 Leave a comment.